The Loop through Grid action is used to apply a number of actions to select records displayed within a grid, including its multiple pages.

 This is used instead of Loop through Table when it's important to preserve the view filters and search terms of the Method user.
 It also allows the user to select a subset of rows within the grid.

-▶ Select a grid: a grid, available on the current screen, to loop through.
+A grid, available on the current screen, to loop through.

-▶ Only select rows that are checked: Normally, the loop will go through the entire grid, taking into consideration the filter and search criteria.
+Normally, the loop will go through the entire grid, taking into consideration the filter and search criteria.
 Checking this, you can further filter the grid by only using the rows that are checked.

 Actions are embedded within the Loop Through Grid action.
 This is indicated by indented actions marked by a blue line.
 In the below image, there are two actions inside of our Loop Through Grid action: Assign Value to Action Result action and Update Fields in Table action.
 The Show Message action is outside of the loop.